tvheadend/tvheadend/docs/wizard/muxes.md

 Assign predefined muxes to networks.
 To save you from manually entering muxes, Tvheadend includes predefined mux lists.
-Please select a list for each network below.
+Please select an option from the list for each network.

-**Notes**:

-* Select the closest transmitter if using an antenna (T); if using cable (C), select your provider; if using satellite (S), the orbital position of the satellite your dish is pointing towards; or if using IPTV, enter the URL to your playlist.
-* If you're unsure as to which list(s) to select you may want to look online for details about the various television reception choices available in your area.
-* Networks already configured will not be shown below.
-* Selecting the wrong list may cause the scan (on the next page) to fail.
+Note, the pre-defined lists are not always up-to-date, this generally isn't a problem provided that one of the muxes - in the predefined list - is active, and contains network information.

+---

+Don't forget to check out the **[Help]** for more info!